GNOME/libadwaita/doc/named-colors.md

 together with it.
 When overriding header bar colors, make sure to set it to a value matching your <code>&#64;headerbar_bg_color</code>.

-<code>&#64;headerbar_shade_color</code> is used to provide a dark border for
+<code>&#64;headerbar_shade_color</code> is used to provide a dark shadow or a
-header bars and similar widgets.
+border for header bars and similar widgets.
 This color should always be partially transparent black.

 ### Card Colors